 Based on years of successfully managing transactions for clients, and for ourselves, Abraxas Advisors knows how to navigate the steps on the path to a successful sale.
-Using methodologies developed over years of transaction management, Abraxas gets you to the most important place –
+Using methodologies developed over years of transaction management, Abraxas gets you to the most important place – The Closing Table.

-The Abraxas process always begins with
+The Abraxas process always begins with education - ours.

 Key to successfully marketing a business is an in-depth understanding of that business.
 In this effort, Abraxas Advisors have a distinct advantage: as non-practicing CPAs, managment consultants, corporate executives, and sales executives, Abraxas Advisors have spent major portions of their careers in situations where it was of paramount importance to be able to quickly and incisively understand complex operations and intricate market constructs.
 Capitalizing on these experiences, we have developed an organized, detailed methodology in order to develop a deep understanding of the Abraxas client.

 Getting our clients to the Closing Table has three major phases: